EthicalML/xai/docs_src/source/index.rst

 Welcome to the ``xai`` documentation.
 Here you will the installation guide, the quick start guide, and the detailed docstrings code documentation of the xai library.

+The documentation is currently under construction - for the meantime you can check out the main Github page (https://github.com/EthicalML/) for the quickstart guide.

 Installation